adumicic/adumicic_tdf_tech/README.md

 * Saves to S3 curated bucket
 * If the jobs fails an email notification is sent via SNS

+## Architecture
+![TDF Architecture](tdf_arch_diagram.png)

-### Next Steps:
+### Next Steps to improve the architecture in future:

 * Adding a Glue database and a Glue Crawler to make this data queryable via Athena
   * AWS CDK Glue components are still in alpha stage, so are not used due to potential instability

-## Architecture
-![TDF Architecture](tdf_arch_diagram.png)

 ## Notes and Assumptions

+* Assuming that everything fails all the time
-* The API can drop from time to time, so need to control for that within limits.
+  * The API could drop from time to time, so need to control for that (within limits).
     * If fails more than 3 times, then gracefully exit and try again on next schedule
+  * Store the raw JSON as a backup if there is an error in the parquet processing
 * The API key is sensitive and as such needs to be stored securely
-  * Is stored in AWS Secret Manager.
-You can either get your own free key from the API [provider](https://www.weatherapi.com), or contact the developer of this repo.
+  * The key is stored in AWS Secret Manager.
-  * Due to security issues this is not stored in the code and needs to be deleted manually
-* A bash script is used to add key to KMS so that it isn't stored in Github, nor is it logged in the CloudFormation logs
+  * A shell script is used to add key to KMS so that it isn't stored in Github, nor is it logged in the CloudFormation logs
-* Assume that everything fails all the time
-  * Retry the api
-  * Allow for failing gracefully if it doesn't work within the retry bounds
-  * Store the raw JSON as a backup if there is an error in the parquet processing
-* Use least permissions
+* Use least permissions on roles
 * The data in the raw bucket is likely to not be used frequently so a lifecycle rule has been added to move to infrequent access (IA tier) after 30 days
 * For simplicity of deployment, environment and account info is not set in app.py
-* This data may have an SLA, hence the need for notification upon failure
+* This data may have an SLA, hence the need for notification upon failure using SNS

 # CDK Notes, Installation and Setup